Uruguay - corporate Accounting and Taxation Summary

 Yes.
 FULL or SME IFRS are mandatory to apply.

-Get Started with your Accounting and Taxation in Uruguay
+Biz Latin Hub can help with Accounting and Taxation in Uruguay

 With the right products and strategy, establishing a business in Uruguay and making a success of your new international venture couldn’t be simpler – but it is important that you have access to local business experts who can guide you through market entry and growth.